OpenEvalProject/evals/manuscripts/elife-49917/v1/manuscript.md

 ![Figure 7.](https://cdn.elifesciences.org/articles/49917/elife-49917-fig7-v1.jpg)

 **Figure 7.:** (A) In the presence of the dauer-inducing pheromone extracts, the decision in the first larval stage (L1) to proceed with reproductive growth or enter the dauer stage is dependent on the balance between antagonistic and agonistic insulin peptides.
 (B) Increased activity of antagonistic insulin peptides inhibits insulin signaling to promote dauer entry.
 (C) DAF-2B overexpression (OE) from the native daf-2 promoter, in the nervous system, or in the hypodermis suppresses pheromone-induced dauer formation in wild type animals.
 There was no effect of DAF-2B expressed in the intestine or in the body wall muscle.
 Data are pooled from 2 (hypodermal promoter) or 3 (all other promoters) transgenic lines with at least four biological replicates per transgene.
 Students t-test ns – not significant, **p<0.01, ***p<0.001.
 Similar effects were observed in an additional trial for muscle, intestine and neuronal promoters and 1/2 additional trials for the native promoter.
 Raw data can be found in Figure 7—source data 1.
 (D) Genetic deletion of daf-2b enhances dauer formation in the presence of pheromone extracts.
 Data are pooled from two independent trials with three biological replicates from each of two control and two daf-2b(Δ) strains per trial.
 Students t-test ***p<0.001.
 Raw data can be found in Figure 7—source data 2.
 (E) Genetic deletion of daf-2c has no effect on dauer formation in the presence of pheromone extracts.
 Student t-test ns – not significant.
 Raw data can be found in Figure 7—source data 3.
 (F) Overexpression of the INS-18 antagonist insulin peptide from the native ins-18 promoter enhances pheromone-induced dauer formation in wild type animals, while overexpression of DAF-2B from an integrated neuronal rab-3 promoter suppresses dauer formation.
 Combined overexpression of INS-18 and DAF-2B also suppresses dauer formation compared with INS-18 overexpression alone.
 Data are pooled from two independent trials with 12 biological replicates for wild type, 11 or 12 biological replicates for the integrated neuronal DAF-2B OE line and 2 or three biological replicates from each of 6 INS-18 OE extrachromosomal array lines.
 Post-hoc pairwise comparisons following one-way ANOVA ***p<0.0001.
 Raw data can be found in Figure 7—source data 4.
-Error bars represent mean ± sd, and data are shown as independent replicates from multiple transgenic lines.Figure 7—source data 1.Figure 7—source data 2.daf-2bdeletion enhances pheromone-induced dauer formation in wild type.Figure 7—source data 3.daf-2cdeletion has no effect on pheromone-induced dauer formation in wild type.Figure 7—source data 4.
+Error bars represent mean ± sd, and data are shown as independent replicates from multiple transgenic lines.

 To test whether DAF-2B could sequester antagonist insulin peptides under these conditions, we generated INS-18 overexpressing animals and examined their ability to influence pheromone-induced dauer formation in the presence or absence of DAF-2B.
 When overexpressed alone, INS-18 enhanced dauer entry in the presence of pheromone, indicating antagonist activity (Figure 7F).
 In contrast, DAF-2B OE alone suppressed dauer formation as expected.
 However, INS-18 OE was unable to enhance pheromone-induced dauer formation in the presence of extra copies of DAF-2B (Figure 7F).
 These data suggest that under conditions in which insulin antagonists prevail, DAF-2B can also act as an insulin sensitizer by sequestering antagonistic insulin peptides.